Signs and symptoms depend on where the tumor is.

 - Fever for no known reason or frequent infections.

 Weakness of the arms or legs.

 - Feeling very tired.

 A tumor can damage the bone and cause hypercalcemia (too much calcium in the blood).
 This can affect many organs in the body, including the kidneys, nerves, heart, muscles, and digestive tract, and cause serious health problems.

-Hypercalcemia may cause the following symptoms:
+Hypercalcemia may cause the following signs and symptoms: